 When we look again

-at the above quotation from Anthony and Cleopatra we see that Caesar
+at the above quotation from Antony and Cleopatra we see that Caesar

 says: 'Mine own tongue splits what it speaks'.
 If he is speaking with